Stok Gridiron Vs Coleman Roadtrip

 We’re firm believers that you get what you pay for and don’t like the idea of having to spend money on the same thing twice, so we’d rather just go for the Coleman because of the better-quality design.

-The fact it has more of a prep space to work with and can easily be used as a regular sized grill with the propane tank adapter kit (offered separately).
+The fact it has more of a prep space to work with and can easily be used as a regular sized grill with the propane tank adapter kit (offered separately) just helps seal the deal.